Margaret Frances Sullivan: Early years and education

 Margaret Frances Buchanan was born in Drumquin, County Tyrone, Ireland, 1847.
 She was the ninth child of James Buchanan and Susan Gorman.
 The father, who was a manufacturer in Ulster, Ireland, died in her infancy, and the family came to Detroit, Michigan in 1851, two of her siblings having settled there in the early part of the previous decade.

-Here Sullivan received her education, first in the Academy of the Sacred Heart, run by Sisters of Charity and Religious of the Sacred Heart, where she mastered the French language, which she later used to such good advantage in her newspaper work, and afterwards in the Detroit public schools.
-The course she pursued was classical rather than practical, Latin and Greek, with modern languages, music, drawing and physical sciences.
-An unusually gifted and an extraordinarily versatile scholar, she made an enviable record at school.
-She never attended college but always continued to perfect herself by reading and travel.
+Here Sullivan received her education, first in the Academy of the Sacred Heart, run by Sisters of Charity and Religious of the Sacred Heart, where she studied the French language, which she later used to her advantage in her newspaper work, and afterwards in the Detroit public schools.
+The course she pursued was classical, Latin and Greek, with modern languages, music, drawing and physical sciences.
+A versatile scholar, she made a remarkable record at school.
+She never attended college but always continued to broaden her horizons and educate herself by reading and traveling.